Rehabilitation and reintegration of child soldiers: Sierra Leone

 Sierra Leone endured a civil war from 1991 to 2002.
 Child soldiers played a key role in the Revolutionary United Front and a lesser role in government forces and various militias.
 UNICEF states that during this period 84,666 children were officially documented as missing.
 The conflict seemed to come to an end with the signing of the Lome accord in 1999, but fighting did not cease until 2000.
 The disarmament and demobilisation portions ended in January 2002.

 The rehabilitation and reintegration process focused primarily on community-based solutions.
 The main goal was to reunite children with their families.
 To this end a number of Interim Care Centers (ICCs) were established and administered by child protection NGOs.
-These ICCs sought to serve as temporary stops for children while their families was identified.
+These ICCs sought to serve as temporary stops for children while their families were identified.
 98% of demobilised children were reunited with one or both parents, older siblings or extended family.
 ICCs kept children for no longer than six weeks before returning them to family or foster care.
 ICCs began the process of rehabilitating former child soldiers into society.
 They separated them from the command structures that dominated much of their lives re-accustomed them to domestic life.
 This included performing chores, living to a normal schedule, receiving an education, and playing with other children.
 Notably, the ICCs were not focused on providing formal, western psychotherapy sessions and fewer than 100 children received therapy.

 Reintegration centred on easing former child soldiers back into their communities.
 Parents and family members were often eager to welcome back children who had been child soldiers.
 To help them, various NGOs provided local family classes on how to deal with children who had been traumatised by the war.
 The local community, on the other hand, was less accepting of these children and often attacked aid workers for being associated with child soldiers.
 This did not apply to children who were part of the pro-government Civil Defense Force, which was widely seen as helpful by local communities.
 Wider social acceptance is shown in studies to have been crucial in easing trauma for child soldiers.
 To this end, communities were educated as to the traumas experienced by child soldiers as well as given help to organise traditional cleansing ceremonies.
 Additionally, children who were branded with symbols of the groups who abducted them were given plastic surgery to remove scars or tattoos.
 Beyond this, schools received additional funding in order to incentivise the intake of former child soldiers.

 92% of the participants in UNICEF’s formal DDR program were males.
 Former female child soldiers were often not included out of personal shame or due to not being combatants.
 Many female children were used for sex or married in bush weddings.
 These marriages tended to keep females isolated and their husbands would often not allow them to engage in rehabilitation programmes.
 ICCs were often separated by gender leading to female former child soldiers reporting instances of harassment or assault by males.